nlinscott/AIP/README.md

 Other Commands:
 ==============
-The -abi command will output 4 images for each screen density.
+This command allows the user to generate an ActionBar icon for each screen density.
-    >AIP exampleImage.png -abi

 Notes:
 ======